168varun/Image-Colorizer/README.md

 # Image Colorizer

 This project is based on Convolution Neural Networks.
-Black and White face images are input, and colored images are porduced as output.
+Black and White face images are input, and colored images are produced as output.The GUI is implemented using PySimpleGUI.

 ## Results